afni/afni_doc/statistics/deconvolve_block.rst

 #.
 To what value should the amplitude be scaled?

-The choice of answer to Q1 is typically more fundamental.
-The answer to Q2 depends slightly on Q1 as well: if the response heights vary, the user essentially picks a representative duration to set the scale.
+The choice of answer to Q1 is typically more fundamental, and is almost certainly yes.
+The answer to Q2 depends slightly on Q1 as
+well: if the response heights vary, the user essentially picks a representative duration to set the scale.

 TL;DR description of block choices
 ========================================